-A. All full-time Texas State faculty members with continuing nine-month academic appointments are eligible to apply.
-Tenured or tenure-track faculty may apply as principal investigators (PIs) or co-investigators, (CIs).
-Non-tenure track faculty must hold the rank of Senior Lecturer and may only apply as co-investigators with tenured or tenure track faculty.
-Department Chairs, School Directors, Program Directors and Deans are not eligible to apply.
+- All Texas State faculty members with full-time, continuing nine-month academic appointments are eligible to apply.
+Tenured, tenure-track, and clinical faculty who hold the rank of assistant professor, associate professor or professor may apply as principal investigators (PIs) or co-investigators (CIs).
+Non-tenure line senior lecturers may only apply as co-investigators with eligible PIs.
+Department Chairs, School Directors, Program Directors, Deans, and Assistant/Associate Deans are not eligible to apply.
 The principal investigator and all other co-investigators must be employees of Texas State.
 Outside consultants are allowed, but must be paid for professional services as vendors.

-C. An individual serving as either PI or CI may not be awarded REP funds in consecutive years.
+- Faculty serving as either PI or CI cannot be awarded REP grants in consecutive years.
 In addition, any prior REP grantees with delinquent final reports are not eligible to apply.

-F. The total available REP funds will be divided proportionately among the seven academic colleges so that each CREC will have a specific amount allocated to it for distribution to its faculty as a single pool of funds.
-The amount of funds allocated to each college for distribution to its successful applicants in a given fiscal year is defined as the actual requested amount to each college.
-The funding rate will be determined by dividing the total available REP funds by the summation of the actual requested amounts for all colleges.
+- The total available REP funds will be divided proportionately among the seven academic colleges so that each CREC will have a specific amount allocated to it for distribution to its approved applicants.
+The funding rate will be determined by dividing the total available REP funds by the summation of the actual request amounts for all colleges.

-H. Recipients of REP awards must submit a written final report by June 1 following the grant termination date (see section IV).
-The report is a summary of the project’s accomplishments highlighting any publications, presentations, and external grant proposals that result from the REP award.
-Faculty may not submit new REP proposals unless reports from past grants have been submitted.
+- Recipients of REP awards must submit a written final report by June 1 following the grant termination date (see section IV).
+The report is a summary of the project’s accomplishments highlighting any publications, presentations, and external grant proposals that result from the REP. Faculty may not submit new REP proposals while reports from past grants are overdue.

-Faculty must use the online submission process provided on the REP webpage, www.osp.txstate.edu/REP. Click on the menu bar tab titled "Research Enhancement Program Application" to begin the process.
-Complete the section for each tab at the top of the page (PI information, Previous REP Grants, Docs/Travel, Wages/Salaries and Expenses/Purchase).
+Faculty must use the online application process provided on the REP web page (www.osp.txstate.edu/REP), and submit materials electronically.
+Click on the menu bar tab titled "Research Enhancement Program Application" to begin the process.
+Complete the section for each tab at the top of the page (PI information, Previous REP Grants, Docs/Travel, Wages/Salaries and Expenses/Purchase)

-On the application page, provide a 150-250 word abstract that summarizes the project.
+Provide a 150-250 word abstract on the application page that summarizes the project.

 A narrative description of the proposed study, up to five pages in length, double-spaced in 12-point Times font with one inch margins.
 Any references should be included in the five-page limit, but may be single-spaced.

-E. The complete application may be viewed by clicking on the View Application tab at the top of the screen on the far right.
+- The complete application may be viewed by clicking on the View Application tab at the top of the screen at the far right.
 The cache on the web browser should be cleared in order to see the most recent document.

-F. The application must be completed using the online application system and submitted by the due date posted on the REP homepage and specified in the annual fall program announcement.
+- The application must be completed using the online application system and submitted by the due date posted on the REP homepage and in the annual fall program announcement.

-Proposals are peer-reviewed by each College’s Research Enhancement Committee (CREC), made up of elected department/school representatives.
-In instances where the department does not provide an elected representative, the chair of the URC, in consultation with the department’s senator or senate liaison and CREC chair, will recruit a suitable representative.
-Departments must also designate an alternate representative to the college review panel.
-The CREC application reviews guide the University Research Committee (URC), comprised of a tenured representative appointed by the Faculty Senate from each college, in recommending applications to the Faculty Senate for funding.
+Proposals are peer-reviewed by each College’s Research Enhancement Committee (CREC), made up of elected departmental representatives.
+In instances where the department does not provide an elected representative, the chair of the University Research Enhancement Committee (UREC), in consultation with the department’s senator or senate liaison and CREC chair, will recruit a suitable representative.
+Departments must also appoint an alternate representative to the college review panel.
+The CREC’s evaluations guide the UREC, consisting of a tenured representative appointed by the Faculty Senate from each college, in recommending grants to be approved by the Faculty Senate.

-B. Five bonus points will be added to the evaluation scores for first-time tenure track assistant professor applicants who are principal investigators.
+- Five bonus points will be added to the evaluation scores of first-time applications from tenure-track assistant professors only if they are the principal investigators.

-C. Collaborative proposals from faculty in different colleges will be reviewed by the CREC in the principal investigator’s college.
+- Collaborative proposals from faculty in different colleges will be reviewed by the CREC for the Principal Investigator.
 A principal investigator must be designated.

 The evaluation areas and their maximum point values are as follows: